dwyl/learn-devops/nodejs-pm2-zero-downtime.md

 ### 8. Install NGINX

-Install NGINX so that we can run it as a Proxy for our Node.js App:
+Install NGINX so that we can run it as a Proxy for our Node.js App.
+This will allow us to both HTTPS and multiple Apps on the same server listening on TCP port 80/443.

 ```sh
 sudo yum install epel-release -y && sudo yum install nginx -y